anujgrp/ChanceCreationPlot/README.md

 ![Example](/src/img/example-2.png)

+#### Competition

+This is for a competition hosted by [Chance Analytics](https://chanceanalytics.com/2017/11/14/the-chance-analytics-data-visualization-competition/).

+- Question 1: What are you trying to communicate with this viz?
+- Question 2: Who is your target audience?
+People working in the player/opposition scouting process at clubs or the average fan?

+#### Data

+The data provided is from StrataData and comes from the 2017 Chinese Super League.

 ### Technologies Used

 HTML/JS, D3.js, jQuery, Express

-#### Data

-This is for a competition hosted by [Chance Analytics](https://chanceanalytics.com/).
-The data provided is from StrataData and comes from the 2017 Chinese Super League.

 ## Install